-Teaching Commons > Event Calendar > Teaching & Learning Conference > High-Impact Practices for Transformative Learning (2016)
+Teaching Commons > Events > Teaching & Learning Conference > High-Impact Practices for Transformative Learning (2016)

 Over 230 DePaul faculty and staff members participated in the 21st Annual DePaul Faculty Teaching and Learning Conference on Friday, May 20th in the Lincoln Park Student Center.
 The theme of the year's conference, “High-Impact Teaching for Transformative Learning,” invited participants to examine High-Impact Practices (HIPs) that have significant positive effects on student retention and learning.